tytydraco/yessleep/out/Im_a_contestant_on_a_reality_show_called_Origin_of_Love_and_an_unearthly_thing_is_eliminating_us_from_the_island.md

 “Congratulations to our new couple!”
 Mr Wilson gleefully said.
 “Our viewers sensed a connection between Billie-Jo and Callum.
 Sometimes, it takes extreme duress to out the truth.”

-And before we could summon the bravery tofight back, the producer left the villa, locking the doors behind him.
+And before we could summon the bravery to fight back, the producer left the villa, locking the doors behind him.

 We’ve spent the past day trying to break free, but it’s a fortified compound.
 There’s no escape.
 And everybody’s been panicking about a note that was slid under the front door, which read: